-The Predoctoral internship program at UHCS is designed to provide a broad-based training experience in the practice of psychology in a university counseling center.
-While exposure to a variety of professional activities is available, a genuine commitment to intensive supervision and to the furthering of interns' professional and personal growth exists as the foundation of our program.
+The Doctoral training program at UHCS is designed to provide a broad-based training experience in the practice of psychology in a university counseling center.
+While exposure to a variety of professional activities is available, a genuine commitment to intensive supervision and to the furthering of a trainee's professional and personal growth exists as the foundation of our program.
 The primary goals of the training program are:

-1) To foster the development of interns' professional and personal functioning and identity
+1) To foster the development of trainees' professional and personal functioning and identity

-2) To assist interns in becoming highly responsible, ethical and competent entry level psychologists
+2) To assist trainees in becoming highly responsible, ethical and competent entry level psychologists

 3) To facilitate the development of competencies in professional psychology